WEST Dorset MP Oliver Letwin has earned himself a place in David Cameron’s cabinet after days of negotiations.

 Also confirmed by 10 Downing Street were Conservatives Andrew Lansley as Health Secretary and Michael Gove as Education Secretary.

 Liam Fox was made Defence Secretary and Kenneth Clarke was made the Justice Secretary and Lord Chancellor.
-Patrick McLoughlin, the Tory chief whip while in opposition, will carry on as the Government Chief Whip.
+Patrick McLoughlin, the Tory chief whip while in opposition, will carry on as the

 It is understood that Mr Clegg’s chief of staff Danny Alexander will be Scottish Secretary, while reports suggest that former Lib-Dem home affairs spokesman Chris Huhne may take the energy brief.